loafey/master-thesis/Thesis/Last_todo.md

       Pop top of stack, Following an indirection, Stack deallocation, case expression, Function call, ...
   29.
-30. 4.4.
+*LOOK OVER* 30.
+4.4.
 Language ABI
-  31. Product type: "⟦𝐴⟧M 1. ∞"?? ∞ = inf is not in ℕ=Nat.
+  *LOOK OVER* 31.
+Product type: "⟦𝐴⟧M 1. ∞"?? ∞ = inf is not in ℕ=Nat.
 And also, if you
       mean Nat1. = Nat `union` {inf}, then (forall x. x + inf = inf) which means that any rule involving "+ inf" should be simplified.
 Similarly with "Word + inf" later.
-  32. From page 35 (later on) it looks like intend to keep track of the fact that "n + inf" is in the interval [n,inf).
+  *LOOK OVER* 32.
+From page 35 (later on) it looks like intend to keep track of the fact
+      that "n + inf" is in the interval [n,inf).
 If that is what you intend, you need to adapt your type (from Nat, or Nat1.) accordingly (to an interval, or an expression type in one unknown called inf, or ...).